 5.00pm - Its the end of the day, now could be a good time to unwind after a busy day with some mindfulness exercises, simple yoga or a home workout session.

 6.00pm - Its tea time and your time to relax after a busy day in the office.

 There is lots of free advice for enabling your colleagues to move more during their working day and more will be on the way as the Toolkit supports employers across Greater Manchester.
 The toolkit is broken down into sections that can help you to get started with your Active Workplace plans, signpost to partners who can support you and advice on developing your business case for moving more while working.
 It also tells the stories of other workplaces who have successfully included movement.
-You can register for the toolkit here.
+You can visit the toolkit here.